-If something seems too good to be true it most likely is; this age old adage is no better exemplified in the horror genre, whether it’s a Monkey’s Paw or a cemetery that supposedly can bring back your dead loved ones you just know there is going to be a catch.
+If something seems too good to be true it most likely is; this age old adage is no better exemplified than in the horror genre, whether it’s a Monkey’s Paw or a cemetery that supposedly can bring back your dead loved ones you just know there is going to be a catch.
 Today we will look at the 1976 film Burnt Offerings, directed by Dan Curtis and based on the book of the same name by novelist Robert Marasco.
 Both book and movie deal with a typical American family getting a sweet deal on a summer vacation home, needless to say it all ends in tears.

 The broad strokes of the plot is about how this family moves into the big ole house and how the evil inherent in the structure possesses one of them and has that person try to kill the rest of the family.
 Now if you are thinking, “Hey, isn’t that the plot of Stephen King’s The Shinning?”
 Well you’d be right, but The Shinning wasn’t published until 1975 while Robert Marasco’s book came out in 1973 and Stephen King himself has listed Burnt Offerings as novel well worth checking out in his own book Danse Macabre.
 Now even though they do share similar premises there wasn’t enough to get lawyers involved so take that for what it’s worth, and for one the house in Burnt Offerings is lot smaller than the Overlook Hotel.